 Kristen is also a devoted Latter-day Saint and loves the gospel that she grew up with.
 She particularly loves to play hymns and other gospel music on her harp for her ward congregation.
 She served a mission to the Philippines to share the joy the gospel brings her with others.
 Although she has passed through several trials in her life, including an early return from her mission due to two pesky parasites (which was her inspiration for Early Homecoming), Kristen has never lost her faith in God.
 Her trials have given her opportunities to grow closer to Him, and although there were times she naturally wondered where He was and even doubted her testimony some, she was always able to endure her trials and come out of them stronger by drawing closer Him.
 She loves to share her testimony with others and, as appropriate, the trials that helped shape and strengthen it.

 While Kristen loves the time she spends being involved in publishing, church, and music, her favorite times are spent with her family.
-She married James Reber in the Utah Manti Temple on May 4, 2013.
-The have three children.
-Kristen and James enjoy traveling with their family as much as possible and some of their favorite trips include traveling to Oregon to see the total solar eclipse in August 2017, exploring the Grand Canyon, and visiting Mt.
-St. Helens.
+She married James Reber in the Utah Manti Temple.
+They have three children.
+Kristen and James enjoy traveling with their family as much as possible.
 They look forward to someday traveling internationally as a family and as a couple.
-They recently moved their family from Washington state to Utah Valley.